Ep 267 | The Failed 'Assassination' of Katie Hopkins | The Glenn Beck Podcast

 They burnt down everything black people need

 because their need for vengeance was greater than their love of their brother.
+Okay, so we have

-to get to the really the part where you get kicked out
+the part where you get kicked out

 of South Africa.

 Well, it actually happened.
+I went in

-securely and secretly, as you would if you're me.
+securely and secretly, as you would, if you're me.

-I released, started releasing immediately, but I delayed a month.
+I released, started releasing. immediately, but I delayed a month.

 So I'd already been there a month and I started to release

 the truth of the land because I was determined it to be heard.
+But of course then the ANC picked up that I was in country.

-So they were behind me, kind of chasing me as I went to find the stories and tell the stories of these men and women slaughtered.
+So they were behind me kind of chasing me as I went to find the stories and tell the stories of these men and women slaughtered.

-So that by the time I went back to the airport, the ANC had caught up with me.
+So that by the time I went back to the airport the ANC had caught up with me.

-And my security detail that was with me knew and they took my passport.
+They changed my passport details and at the airport when I handed my passport in to try and leave it beeped and I knew And my security detail that was with me knew and they took my passport.

-But as it turned out, classic South Africa, it was a Sunday and on Sunday the police chief wasn't in work.
+But as it turned out, classic South Africa, it was a Sunday.
+And on Sunday, the police chief wasn't in work.

-So eventually I got my passport back, my security detail got me on the plane and not until they were wheels up was I allowed to relax or stop.
+So eventually I got my passport back, my security detail got me on the plane.
+And not until they were wheels up was I allowed to relax or stop.

 He still had his hand on the back of my cuff as we took off.

+And I have no regrets or no concerns for that.
 But that is the level they will go to to stop.

+this being told.
 And they're very successful because there is a receptive audience of Democrats who prefer to look the other way.

+Back with Katie in just a minute.
 Right now, the average American is still finding it difficult to pay expenses every month.

-In more cases, there's nothing left to cover any extras.
+In more cases, there's nothing

+to cover any extras.
 Most aren't getting a big raise, expenses being up so high, it can be hard to manage really anything in life, you know, without grabbing for the credit cards.

 If you are a homeowner and you are frustrated with that endless cycle that only produces more debt, I want you to take 10 minutes today, 10 minutes, call American Financing.